-Each year, TU invites a select group of freshmen to receive the Presidential Scholarship, the highest academic merit award given by the university.
-The award is based on a number of factors, including exceptional performance in a rigorous college preparatory curriculum, ACT/SAT scores, and demonstrated leadership and/or service.
+The TU Presidential Scholarship is the most prestigious academic merit award given by the University.
+The award is based on a number of factors, including exceptional performance in a rigorous college preparatory curriculum, ACT/SAT scores, demonstrated leadership and/or service.
 The Presidential Scholarship Program recognizes scholars who will make a difference in the world.

-- Submit a completed application for admission to The University of Tulsa by February 1, 2016.
-(Early action application deadline is November 1.)
-Only admitted applicants will be considered.
+- Submit a completed application for admission to The University of Tulsa by January 15.

-- Complete a Presidential Scholarship interview during a TU campus visit, high school visit, or off-campus event.
-You may contact your admission counselor to schedule.
+- Complete a Presidential Scholarship interview during a TU campus visit, high school visit or off-campus event by March 1.